mitodl/ocw-studio/videos/README.md

 # Testing PRs with Transcoding

 Before working on, testing, or reviewing any PR that requires a video to be uploaded to YouTube, make sure that AWS buckets (instead of local Minio storage) are being used for testing.
+To do that, set `OCW_STUDIO_ENVIRONMENT` to any value other than `dev`.

 Set the following variables to the same values as for RC:

 ```
-DRIVE_SERVICE_ACCOUNT_CREDS
-DRIVE_SHARED_ID
-AWS_STORAGE_BUCKET_NAME
 AWS_ACCOUNT_ID
 AWS_ACCESS_KEY_ID
+AWS_REGION
+AWS_ROLE_NAME
 AWS_SECRET_ACCESS_KEY
+AWS_STORAGE_BUCKET_NAME
+DRIVE_SERVICE_ACCOUNT_CREDS
+DRIVE_SHARED_ID
+VIDEO_S3_TRANSCODE_ENDPOINT
+VIDEO_S3_TRANSCODE_PREFIX
 ```

 Upload the video to the course's Google Drive folder, as described in the [Google Drive Sync and AWS Transcoding](#google-drive-sync-and-aws-transcoding) section above.
 Wait for the video transcoding job to complete, which requires an amount of time proportional to the length of the video; for a very short video, this should only take a few minutes.